 Other studies have also shown a link between prolonged marijuana use and cognitive or neural impairment.
 A recent report in Brain, for example, reveals neural-connectivity impairment in some brain regions following prolonged cannabis use initiated in adolescence or young adulthood.27

-Another longitudinal study followed 3385 patients who were between 18 and 30 years of age in 1985 for over 25 years.
-Cognitive function was assessed at the end of the study and included tests of verbal memory, processing speed, and executive functioning.
+Another longitudinal study followed 3,385 patients who were between 18 and 30 years of age in 1985 for over 25 years.
+Researchers tested verbal memory, processing speed, and executive functioning.
 84.3% of the population reported past marijuana use, but only 11.6% continued using marijuana during middle age.
 For each five years of past marijuana use, verbal memory decreased significantly.28

 The American College of Pediatricians is a national medical association of licensed physicians and healthcare professionals who specialize in the care of infants, children, and adolescents.
 The mission of the College is to enable all children to reach their optimal physical and emotional health and well-being.

 - A PDF copy of this statement is available here: Marijuana Use: Detrimental to Youth

 - For more information, visit The Health Effects of Marijuana Use page on this website.